tdatadev/terraform-test/README.md

-# terraform-test
+o# terraform-test

-Can you fix that and create pull request?
+Can you fix that terraform code?